Paratii-Video/paratii-portal/README.md

 * kicks off `webpack` build

 Both processes recompile/restart on relevant file changes.
 In addition, the dev server is set up to support hot-module-replacement for `react` and `redux`.

+To also run the `parity` ethereum client concurrently, instead run:

+    $ npm run dev-parity

 ## Code Quality